There are so many elements that you need to manage while running a political campaign.

 People tend to express their opinions more freely when hiding behind a nickname, so chances are you might find valuable information you can use to improve your program.

-Even polls are not as reliable these days because people often say what they think they should say, rather than their true affinities.
+Even polls are not as reliable these days because people often lie to pollsters.

-It is known that Millennials are getting most, if not all, the information from the internet and social media.
+Both groups are getting most, if not all, information from the internet and social media.
 It is also known that they are now making a large part of the eligible voter base and that they are not very keen to go vote on election day.
-When interviewed, many of them said that they didn’t vote in the 2016 Presidential elections because the candidates didn’t inspire them enough.

-With informed and strong social media strategy that’s based on media monitoring, the opportunity to reach younger voters could’ve been seized.
+With an informed and strong political social media strategy that’s based on media monitoring, the opportunity to reach younger voters could’ve been seized.

 People will almost 100% of the time voice their opinion on social media, especially if the opinion is negative.
 Social media became what the public forums and bars were in the past.

 If you want to know what people think and feel, go on social media.
 If you want to know how your candidate is performing, go on social media.
-And if you want to do that and save time and money, use media monitoring.
+If you want to do that and save time and money, use media monitoring.
 Finally, if you want people to notice you, make sure your social media political campaign is on point.

 Engage with (undecided) voters